-C-Kermit reported an data rate of 234.44 KC/s (or 2.289 MBd), the entire transfer taking 7.294 seconds.
+C-Kermit reports a data rate of 234.44 KC/s (or 2.289 MBd), the entire transfer taking 7.294 seconds.
 In contrast, Kermit-20 measured a total characters per second figure of 180.25 KC/s and an effective data rate of 2.1575 MBd, taking 7.93138 seconds to complete.

 Why are these numbers not the same?
-It's not a completely answered question, but one factor in the difference is probably that C-Kermit and Kermit-20 are considering differing points in time as the beginning and end of the transfer.
+It's not a completely answered question, but one factor in the difference is probably that C-Kermit and Kermit-20 appear to be considering differing points in time as the beginning and end of the transfer.